StephenThomson/flask-docker/README.md

   * Enter the repository URL "https://github.com/<your_github_username>/jenkins-workshop"

-  * Delete the "Branch Specifier" (so it can build any branch based on the branch parameter)
+  * The "Branch Specifier" should be $BRANCH

   * Uncheck "Lightweight checkout"